Rainy Day Medicine: Ginger Lime Scones With Rose Sugar

 24-oz. brown rice flour

-16-oz box of sweet rice flour (sold under the Japanese name “mochiko” but also available as “glutinous rice flour”)
+16-oz sweet rice flour (sold under the Japanese name “mochiko” but also available as “glutinous rice flour”)

 15-oz bag of tapioca flour (also at Asian grocery stores, but sometimes in regular stores)